 Initially, each Share represented approximately 1.4158 UNI, 0.0190 AAVE, 0.0013 MKR, 0.0107 COMP, 0.2095 SNX, 0.0001 YFI, 0.1750 UMA, 0.3445 SUSHI, 2.3846 CRV and 0.3356 BNT.
-As of June 30, 2022, each Share represents approximately 1.3543 UNI, 2.2519 CRV, 126.4497 AMP, 0.0212 AAVE, 0.0013 MKR, 0.0136 COMP and 0.00005 YFI.
+As of June 30, 2023, each Share represented approximately 1.4405 UNI, 0.0266 AAVE, 0.0018 MKR, 0.4792 SNX, and 1.4157 CRV.
 The number of Fund Components required to create or, if permitted, to redeem a Basket is expected to gradually decrease over time due to the transfer or sale of the Fund's Fund Components to pay the Manager's Fee and any Additional Fund Expenses.
 The Shares are restricted shares and Authorized Participants may sell the Shares they purchase from the Fund to other investors only in transactions exempt from registration under the Securities Act.
-For a discussion of risks relating to the unavailability of a redemption program, see "Risk Factors-Risk Factors Related to the Fund and the Shares-Because of the holding period under Rule 144, the lack of an ongoing redemption program and the Fund's ability to halt creations from time to time, there is no arbitrage mechanism to keep the value of the Shares closely linked to the Digital Asset Reference Rates and the Shares may trade at a substantial premium over, or a substantial discount to, the Digital Asset Holdings per Share" The Manager will determine the Fund's Digital Asset Holdings on each business day as of 4:00 p.m., New York time, or as soon thereafter as practicable.
+For a discussion of risks relating to the unavailability of a redemption program, see "Risk Factors-Risk Factors Related to the Fund and the Shares-Because of the holding period under Rule 144, the lack of an ongoing redemption program and the Fund's ability to halt creations from time to time, there is no arbitrage mechanism to keep the value of the Shares closely linked to the Digital Asset Reference Rates and the Shares have historically traded at a substantial premium over, and a substantial discount to, the Digital Asset Holdings per Share" The Manager will determine the Fund's Digital Asset Holdings on each business day as of 4:00 p.m., New York time, or as soon thereafter as practicable.
 The Manager will also determine the Digital Asset Holdings per Share, which equals the Digital Asset Holdings of the Fund divided by the number of outstanding Shares.
-Each business day, the Manager will publish the Fund's Digital Asset Holdings and Digital Asset Holdings per Share on the Fund's website, https://grayscale.com/products/grayscale-decentralized-finance-fund/, as soon as practicable after the Fund's Digital Asset Holdings and Digital Asset Holdings per Share have been determined by the Manager.
+Each business day, the Manager will publish the Asset Holdings and Digital Asset Holdings per Share on the Fund's https://grayscale.com/products/grayscale-decentralized-finance-fund/, as soon as practicable after the Fund's Digital Asset Holdings and Digital Asset Holdings per Share have been determined by the Manager.
 See "Valuation of Digital Assets and Determination of Digital Asset Holdings."

-Pricing information is available on a 24-hour basis from various financial information service providers or digital asset information sites such as Tradeblock.com or CoinCap.io.
-The spot prices and bid/ask spreads for several digital assets may also generally available directly from Digital Asset Exchanges, such as Bitstamp, Coinbase Pro, Kraken, and LMAX Digital.
+Pricing information is available on a 24-hour basis from various financial information service providers or digital asset information sites such as CoinMarketCap.com.
+The spot prices and bid/ask spreads for several digital assets may also generally available directly from Digital Asset Exchanges, such as Bitstamp, Coinbase, Crypto.com, Gemini, and Kraken.